laroper/SQLfiltering/README.md

 ```

 ### Summary
+> [!IMPORTANT]
->During this project I was able to refresh my practical experience in using SQL to
+> During this project I was able to refresh my practical experience in using SQL to
-+ run SQL queries to retrieve information from a database and
+> + run SQL queries to retrieve information from a database and
-+ apply AND , OR , and NOT operators to fi SQL queries.
+> + apply AND , OR , and NOT operators to fi SQL queries.